This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Body Temperature Regulation

-- Shivering to generate heat
+- Shivering muscles generate extra body heat through rapid contractions

-- Entering torpor to conserve energy
+- Entering torpor lowers metabolism to conserve precious energy

 Feather Insulation